What will the new model mean for job seekers?

 Current jobactive contracts will be extended until June 2022 in all other regions, while elements of the new model are tested.

-Further information on the New Employment Services Trial is available on this website.
+Further information is available at the New Employment Services Trial page.

 The New Employment Services Trial was informed, and expands upon, the existing Online Employment Services Trial, which commenced 1 July 2018.

-The Online Employment Services Trial is national and will continue to test how best to deliver online services to job seekers that will allow them to find work using a digital platform.
+The Online Employment Services Trial is operates in all jobactive regions and will continue to test how best to deliver online services to job seekers that will allow them to find work using a digital platform.

 Consultation on the new system